APUtils/AnimatableStackView/DEPLOY PROCESS.md

 - Run `Example` project and check that animation is correct
-- Run tests and assure they are passing
 - Change version in podspec
 - Run `podUpdate.command`
 - Update CHANGELOG.md